 RethinkWaste offers the following educational resources to schools and youth groups in the agency’s service area:

-- Tours of the Shoreway Environmental Center (Virtual School Tours are now being offered)
+- Tours of the Shoreway Environmental Center (virtual and in-person school tours are currently offered)

 - Assemblies and in-class presentations focused on the 4R’s (Reduce, Reuse, Recycle, and Rot/Compost)